Masked Autoencoding for Scalable and Generalizable Decision Making: Related work

 \paragraph{Masked modeling in language and vision.} Large-scale language models are highly successful~\citep{devlin2018bert, brown2020language}--after pretraining on a large amount of data, these pretrained representations generalize well to various downstream tasks.
 Taking inspiration from the success in NLP, Transformer~\citep{vaswani2017attention} based methods have been proposed to model images~\citep{chen2020generative, dosovitskiy2020image, bao2021beit, he2021masked}. iGPT~\citep{chen2020generative} operates on sequences of pixels and predicts unknown pixels.
 BEiT~\citep{bao2021beit} proposes to predict discrete tokens~\citep{van2017neural, ramesh2021zero}.
 MAE~\citep{he2021masked} proposes to randomly mask patches of the input image and reconstruct the missing pixels.
 Since we apply random mask across states and actions, our work is also related to prior work on masked prediction across multiple input modalities~\citep[see e.g.][]{wang2020vd}.

-\paragraph{Masked modeling in RL} Masking trajectories for pretraining has been studied in RL~\citep{pathak2017curiosity, schwarzer2020data, chen2021decision, janner2021offline, zheng2022online}.
+\paragraph{Sequence modeling in RL} Sequence modeling for decision making has been studied in RL and other applications~\citep{pathak2017curiosity, schwarzer2020data, chen2021decision, janner2021offline, zheng2022online, fang2019smt}.
 MVP~\citep{xiao2022masked} studies transferring pretrained visual representations to RL tasks.
 MWM~\citep{seo2022masked} studies masked prediction over convolutional features, and learn a latent dynamics model.
-Modelling inverse dynamics has also been studied for robot learning from demonstrations and sim-to-real transfer~\citep{christiano2016transfer, torabi2018behavioral}.
+Modeling inverse dynamics has also been studied for robot learning from demonstrations and sim-to-real transfer~\citep{christiano2016transfer, torabi2018behavioral}.
 TT~\citep{janner2021offline} studies autoregressive next token prediction for model-based RL applications.
 DT~\citep{chen2021decision, zheng2022online} study masking autoregressive next token prediction conditioned on return.
 TNP~\cite{nguyen2022transformer} and BONET~\cite{krishnamoorthy2022generative} study autoregressive masking for sequential decision making for black-box optimization.
 ICM~\citep{pathak2017curiosity} and SPR~\citep{schwarzer2020data} study predicting masked state and action in a transition tuple for exploration.
 Different from these works, \ours{} randomly masks a portion of trajectories and generalizes prior masking strategies such as inverse dynamics.
 In addition, \ours{} generalizes well to downstream tasks while prior work is task-specific.
 Concurrent to our work, Uni[MASK]~\citep{carroll2022uni} proposes using the bidirectional transformer to predict masked states and actions and demonstrates that the resulting model performs well on a large variety of tasks.
 The main difference between our works is that Uni[MASK] is more interested in comparing the performance between training regimes with different masking schemes, while our work focuses on solving a range of downstream tasks with minimal task-specific designs during pretraining.